mozilla-services/data-pipeline/README.md

 ## Building a Data Pipeline RPM

-Run `bin/build_pipeline_heka.sh` from the top level of this repo to build a heka RPM.
+Run `bash bin/build_pipeline_heka.sh` from the top level of this repo to build a heka RPM.

 ## Using the Data Pipeline